 The need to lead, model, and promote the organizational values within a customer service environment is essential for business success.
-This one-day workshop will provide you with opportunities to explore your responsibilities within your role as a leader (supervisor or manager) in a customer service environment.
+This workshop will provide you with opportunities to explore your responsibilities within your role as a leader (supervisor or manager) in a customer service environment.

 WHAT STUDENTS LEARN